Get E-Book

 };

-A less common pattern is exporting a function that also has properties:
+A less common but useful pattern is exporting a function that also carries properties.

 function greet(name) { return `hello ${name}`; }